 As we step from this old economy into the technological era, we become increasingly divorced from several critical aspects of human existence.
 The first is the degradation of social interaction because of a lack of practice.
-We learn by watching and doing, so the more time that we spend on a screen the less exercise we get at interpreting other humans reactions toward us.
-This technological advance has been predicated on the fundamental tool called science.
+We learn by watching and doing, so the more time that we spend on a screen, the less exercise we get at interpreting other humans' reactions toward us.
+This technological advance is predicated on the fundamental tool called science.
 It has become a tool for the conquest of nature.
-Science is in fact that, a device and should be treated as such.
+Science is in fact that, a device and we should treat it as such.
 We have seemingly missed the forest for the trees here and carry around science similar to how some carry around a bible and claim strict and absolute rule by it.

 Under the hood

 Accountability.
-It is fascinating to note, that people are often much more accountable to others than they are to themselves.
-We can leverage accountability to achieve meaningful goals which contribute to work and as a result happiness and or fulfillment.
+It is fascinating to note that people are often much more accountable to others than they are to themselves.
+We can leverage accountability to achieve meaningful goals that contribute to work and as a result, happiness and or fulfillment.
 From an accountability standpoint, the desire to not disappoint another is much greater than the desire not to be disappointed with ourselves.
-Perhaps this has something to do with the fact that we know how many times we have messed up in the past to adapt an idea by Peterson.
+Perhaps this is because we know how many times we have messed up in the past.
 Some outside observer is not aware of how perfectly flawed we are.
-We hope to not mess up so that we don’t show our flaws.
+We hope not to mess up so that we don't show our flaws.
 Because we are such social beings, it very much matters what others think of us.
 After all, depending on how much we mess up is a measure of our cognitive competence.
 According to Peterson, the greater our competence, the higher in the dominance hierarchy we rise.
 The higher in the hierarchy we are, the greater the pool of potential mate selection we have.
 The greater the mate selection we have, the higher the chance we will find someone (or multiple people) with whom to have successful offspring.
 Therefore, perhaps, being accountable to others is something like a display of our genetic fitness.

 So then, if we are social creatures who need both stability and novelty, shared public education and accountability, how do we foster such attributes in a society where that is decaying at best?
-Perhaps the obvious question to ask is how do we travel from where we are, to some semblance of a better life and society for us all?
+Perhaps the obvious question is; "How do we travel from where we are, to some semblance of a better life for us all?"

 A New Outlook